Malvaceae Info: Genera of Malvaceae

 Furthermore

 1. Modiola is very close to Modiolastrum.
 It might be appropriate to combine (as has been done before) these two genera as part of a rationalisation of the genera of Malveae.
-(Consequently, in the absence of knowledge of the grounds on which Tropidococcus was segregated from Modiolastrum, I leave M. pinnatipartitum in Modiolastrums).
+(Consequently, in the absence of knowledge of the grounds on which Tropidococcus was segregated from Modiolastrum, I leave M. pinnatipartitum in Modiolastrum).

 3. Anoda may be paraphyletic with respect to Periptera.